Back

 2. After-Hours SOC Blind Spots

 Most internal SOCs aren’t truly 24/7, even if they claim to be.
 After hours, teams are often reduced to on-call rotations, limited coverage, or automated alerting with no active investigation.
 This creates dangerous blind spots during nights, weekends, and holidays, exactly when attackers know response times are slowest.
 Threat actors exploit these windows, launching attacks when they’re least likely to be detected or contained.
 Relying on a SOC that responds after an incident, when it “wakes up”, is a gamble.
 To stay protected, organizations need continuous, expert-driven monitoring and response that is on 24X7.
-Because real threats don’t wait for business hours.
+Real threats don’t wait for business hours.
+In fact, they sometimes choose the quiet hours on purpose to slip by unnoticed.

 3. Resilience Is Built Through Distribution